-Eintracht Frankfurt have been a club on the up in the last few years, finishing comfortably in the upper reaches of the Bundesliga and finding themselves in European competition semi-regularly.
+Eintracht Frankfurt have been a club on the up in the last few years, finishing comfortably in the upper reaches of the Bundesliga and winning Europa League.

 They are nicknamed 'Die Adler' (The Eagles) and play their home matches at the Deutsche Bank Park, which has a capacity of 51,500.
 Frankfurt have one of the highest attendance ratings in world soccer.

 Some of the great players to play for Eintracht Frankfurt over the years have included Andreas Moller, Tony Yeboah and Jay-Jay Okocha.
 Long-serving Germany national team head coach Joachim Low played for Die Adler between 1981 and 1982.

 Eintracht Frankfurt can be traced back to 1899, when Frankfurter Fussball-Club Viktoria von 1899 and Frankfurter Fussball-Club Kickers von 1899 were both founded.
 The former are widely regarded as the 'original' Eintracht Frankfurt.

 Both clubs were founding members of the Nordkreis-Liga in 1909 and they merged in 1911, winning three league titles between 1912 and 1914 and qualifying for the Southern German championship in each one of those seasons.

 Frankfurter FV joined gymnastics club Frankfurter Turngemeinde von 1861 and TuS Eintracht Frankfurt von 1861 was formed in 1920.
 To this day, Eintracht Frankfurt eV has 19 sections and sports played under that name with the connection to the local community, including athletics, boxing and hockey - expanding to include table football and Esports in recent years.